design-automation/mobius-parametric-modeller-dev-0-8/docs/assets/typedoc-json/docMD/list.md

 **Description:** Removes items in a list.

-If @param method is set to 'index', then @param item should be the index of the item to be replaced.
+If method is set to 'index', then item should be the index of the item to be replaced.
 Negative indexes are allowed.
-If @param method is not set to 'index', then @param item should be the value.
+If method is not set to 'index', then item should be the value.

 **Parameters:**
   * *list:* The list in which to remove items